-Organization and Offering Activities or securities listed on a national securities exchange or (iii) the date on which, in the aggregate, underwriting compensation from all sources in connection with this offering, including upfront selling commissions, the stockholder servicing fee and other underwriting compensation, is equal to 10% of the gross proceeds from our primary offering.
-For a description of the services required from the participating broker-dealer or servicing brokerdealer, see the "Plan of Distribution-Underwriting Compensation-Stockholder Servicing Fees-Class T, Class S and Class D Shares."
-Organization and Offering The Advisor has agreed to advance all of our We estimate our Expense Reimbursement(2)(4)---organization and offering expenses on our behalf The Advisor (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our escrow agent and transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and amount. reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through the first anniversary of the date on which we break escrow in this offering.
-We will reimburse the Advisor for all such advanced expenses ratably over the 60 months following the first anniversary of the conclusion of the escrow period.
+The Advisor has agreed to advance all of our organization and offering expenses on our behalf (including legal, accounting, printing, mailing and filing fees and expenses, due diligence expenses of participating broker-dealers supported by detailed and itemized invoices, costs in connection with preparing sales materials, design and website expenses, fees and expenses of our escrow agent and transfer agent, fees to attend retail seminars sponsored by participating broker-dealers and reimbursements for customary travel, lodging, and meals, but excluding upfront selling commissions, dealer manager fees and the stockholder servicing fee) through December 21, 2019, the first anniversary of the date on which we broke escrow in this offering.
+We will reimburse the Advisor for all such advanced expenses ratably over the 60 months following December 21, 2019.
 Wholesaling compensation expenses of persons associated with the Dealer Manager will be paid by the Advisor without reimbursement from us.

-After the first anniversary of the conclusion of the escrow period, we will reimburse the Advisor for any organization and offering expenses that it incurs on our behalf as and when incurred.
-After the termination of the primary offering and again after termination of the offering under our distribution reinvestment plan, the Advisor has agreed to reimburse us to the extent that the organization and offering expenses that we incur organization and offering expenses to be approximately \$2.25 million if we sell the minimum offering amount and approximately \$60 million if we sell the maximum offering exceed 15% of our gross proceeds from the applicable offering.
+After December 21, 2019, we will reimburse the Advisor for any organization and offering expenses that it incurs on our behalf as and when incurred.
+After the termination of the primary offering and again after termination of the offering under our distribution reinvestment plan, the Advisor has agreed to reimburse us to the extent that the organization and offering expenses that we incur exceed 15% of our gross proceeds from the applicable offering.